The Lanczos Method

 Central to the theory of matrix factorization is the spectral theorem, which provides conditions under which a linear operator A:RnRnA : \mathbb{R}^n \to \mathbb{R}^n can be diagonalized in terms of its eigenvectors:

-When AA is symmetric, the eigen-decomposition is not only guarenteed to exist, but its canonical form may be obtained via orthogonal diagonalization.
+When AA is symmetric, the eigen-decomposition is not only guaranteed to exist, but its canonical form may be obtained via orthogonal diagonalization.
 Such matrices are among the most commonly encountered matrices in applications.

 In 1950, Cornelius Lanczos proposed an algorithm for obtaining by different kind of factorization of ASymnA \in \mathrm{Sym}_n by means of tri-diagonalization: